mythaxis/mythaxis.github.io/content/issue-24/First Breath.md

-The place looked like it had been decorated by the technotrash girl.
+{{<glyph>}}T{{</glyph>}}he place looked like it had been decorated by the technotrash girl.
 It was more workshop than anything.
 Cables hung in spools on nails in the wooden wall—newer cables, mostly, but there were some coaxials and Cat 5s as well.
 Dismantled electronics were everywhere, from children’s toys to high-tech headgear.
 The room was lit by strings of LEDs, but light of every color shone from fiber optics in bunches.

 The Narcs stood by a table poring over a schematic of some sort.
 Probably stolen from Jack.
 When they approached, the plans rolled up—not for him.